-For information about project and personal configuration locations, see the Configuration Files page.
+For information about project and personal configuration locations, see the Project vs Personal Config page.

 The firebender.json file must be located in the project root directory for project-wide configuration, or in ~/.firebender/firebender.json for personal configuration.